 Salaries vary greatly between different employers: within the UK, industrial organisations normally offer the best salaries.
 If you'd like more information on what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 You can only become a soil scientist if you have a degree in a relevant subject such as soil science, environmental science or geology.
 Many employers also expect a relevant postgraduate qualification.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 There are many opportunities to work overseas with either UK or international employers, although foreign language skills and previous international experience is often necessary.
 As there is strong competition for vacancies, relevant paid or voluntary work experience can be beneficial.